Manu343726/traces/README.md

 ## Disclaimer

 The wrapper is not nanosecond performance focused, but it is focused on usability.
-This means some dynamic allocations are performed as part of the formatting of the trace names and texts, which may not be suitable for sub-microsecond real time applications.
-That said, the library tries to reduce these allocation to the minimum needed to perform the required string formatting.
+This means some dynamic memory allocations are performed as part of the formatting of the trace names and texts, which may not be suitable for sub-microsecond real time applications.
+That said, the library tries to reduce these allocations to the minimum needed to perform the required string formatting.
 If you thing this can be improved while keeping the existing functionality, please take a look at `tracemacros.h` and open an issue with any suggestion or idea.